Sharemilker/Equity Farmer of the Year

 Who is eligible?

-The 2013 New Zealand Sharemilker/Equity Farmer of the Year competition is open to:
+The 2015 New Zealand Sharemilker/Equity Farmer of the Year competition caters for:

 Here's how it works

-- Fill out an Entry Form on this website after 1st November but before 20th December.
+- Fill out an Entry Form on this website during the entry open period.

-- To complete your entry, we require the Farm Owner's permission which can be done electronically or in printed form.
+- To complete your entry we require the Farm Owner's permission which can be obtained electronically or in printed form if they do not have an email address.

 - Farm Environment